mattclair/Obsidian-DnD-Character-Sheet/1. The Party/Warlock/SessionNotes-2025-12-16.md

 Party at the bastion to celebrate the opening
 Talked to Gerome about removing the curse from Varnok's coin

-Cleric talked to Propherious Cordonia and received payment for library job
+Cleric talked to Propherious Cordonia and received payment for lib

+3. Mechanics/CLI/rules/variant-rules/heroic-inspiration-xphb.md